 And, seeing as how 144Hz monitors sell for a premium, the available 1080p 144Hz options are the only ones that can really accommodate gamers with a limited budget.

-If you are a serious gamer and you need a 144Hz monitor, but you are limited on your budget, one of these 1080p 144Hz options will be your best bet.
+If you are a serious gamer and you need the best 144Hz monitor possible, but you are limited on your budget, one of these 1080p 144Hz options will be your best bet.
 And, the good news is that 1080p resolution is still good enough to deliver high-quality visuals.

 While these monitors are super expensive despite the fact that they don’t have high refresh rates, or don’t come with quite as good of graphics as you can get at 4K resolution, they are pretty spectacular nonetheless.